The Side Effects of Turinabol

 Long-term Side Effects

-Liver Damage: Prolonged use of Turinabol can lead to more severe liver issues, including the development of liver cysts and tumors.
-Both benign and malignant liver tumors have been linked to long-term anabolic steroid use, which can be life-threatening.
+Liver Damage: Long-term Turinabol use can cause liver cysts and tumors.
+Both benign and malignant tumors have been documented with extended anabolic steroid use, and either can be life-threatening.

-Hormonal Dysfunction: Long-term hormonal imbalances can result in permanent endocrine system damage.
-Men might suffer from chronic low testosterone levels, requiring ongoing replacement therapy, while women could face persistent masculinization and fertility issues.
+Hormonal Dysfunction: Long-term hormonal imbalances can damage the endocrine system permanently.
+Men can end up with chronic low testosterone that requires lifelong replacement.
+Women can face lasting masculinization and fertility problems.

 Psychological and Behavioral Effects